-A few months ago, I told you about my version of cutting up and baking a whole chicken and then making stock from the skin, neck (with bones) and other parts you might otherwise throw away.
+In a previous post, I told you about my version of cutting up and baking a whole chicken and then making stock from the skin, neck (with bones), and other parts you might otherwise throw away.
 It was easy.
 And it made stock I could enjoy for months to come, thanks to the freezer.

 What’s the difference between stock and broth?
 Stock is made using bones, which yields a thicker liquid and nutritious gelatin.

 Here’s a great recipe for chicken stock for those who don’t know quite where to begin.

 Note: This recipe calls for no salt.
 It’s generally best to add salt when you’re cooking something with it.